-The 2004 §303(d) list states that the waterbodies addressed in these TMDLs are scheduled for completion in 2004.
-This indicates that TMDL development is a high priority for these waters given that the vast majority of §303(d) listed waters are scheduled for TMDL development in future years stretching to 2013.
+The 2012 § 303(d) list states that the waterbodies addressed in these TMDLs are identified as high priority for TMDL development.
+This indicates that the TMDLs are scheduled for completion over the next 1-3 years.

-Assessment: EPA concludes that the TMDL document meets the requirements for describing the waterbodies, pollutant of concern, pollutant sources, and priority ranking.
+EPA concludes that the TMDL document meets the requirements for describing the waterbodies, pollutant of concern, pollutant sources, and priority ranking.

-2. Description of the Applicable Water Quality Standards and Numeric Water Quality Target regulation.
+2. Description of the Applicable Water Quality Standards and Numeric Water Quality Target

+The TMDL submittal must include a description of the applicable State/Tribe water quality standard, including the designated use(s) of the waterbody, the applicable numeric or narrative water quality criterion, and the antidegradation policy.
+Such information is necessary for EPA's review of the load and wasteload allocations which are required by regulation.
 A numeric water quality target for the TMDL (a quantitative value used to measure whether or not the applicable water quality standard is attained) must be identified.
 If the TMDL is based on a target other than a numeric water quality criterion, then a numeric expression, usually site specific, must be developed from a narrative criterion and a description of the process used to derive the target must be included in the submittal.